-We assist in establishing a career plan and develop job-search skills in order to help our students/alumni to make successful career transitions.
+We assist in establishing a career plan and develop job-search skills that help students and alumni make successful career transitions.
 We build relationships with alumni, employers, and graduate schools to optimize internship, job, and career opportunities.

 We also create strategic partnerships with campus departments to assist students in developing and articulating co-curricular experiences that will help to ensure they are competitive in their future pursuits.

-Students and alumni are encouraged to visit our office and staff members are available to answer specific questions.
+Students and alumni are encouraged to visit our office, where staff members are available to answer questions.
 Appointments are recommended for consultation regarding career planning and advancement.

 Career Planning Services

-The Office of Experiential Opportunities and Post Graduate Success is here to assist you with a variety of questions you may experience as you plan your way along the path to career success.
-Below are a few resources that you can use when navigating the decision making process of selecting a major/minor, learning about occupations, and planning out your own year-by-year plan.
+The Office of Experiential Opportunities and Post Graduate Success is here to assist you with a variety of questions you may experience as you plan your path to career success.
+Below are a few resources that you can use when navigating the decision-making process of selecting a major/minor, learning about occupations, and creating a year-by-year plan.

-Students will work with First Year Seminar Instructor to assist with declaration, assessment and exploration of majors and minors.
+Students will work with First Year Seminar Instructors to assist with declaration, assessment and exploration of majors and minors.

 This tool breaks down “umbrella majors” into smaller categories.
-For example, business majors get divided into management, sales, banking, real estate and human resources.
-Get a sense of whether or not a particular major is the right fit and continue your research through the information and websites provided.
+For example, business majors are divided into management, sales, banking, real estate, and human resources.
+Get a sense of whether a particular major is the right fit and continue your research through the information and websites provided.